girelaignacio/globalMPI_prediction_using_WID/README.md

-# globalMPI_prediction_using_WID
+# Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach

-Code and auxiliary files to reproduce results of the paper "Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach"
+This repository contains the codes and auxiliary files to reproduce the results of the paper "Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach"

+# Introduction

+# Usage